twhughes/DLA/README.md

 Diffusion Limited Aggregation running on the browser with javascript.

-This is only a few hours old and still pretty rough.
-Please excuse the simplicity.

 ## Basic Idea

 on a binary grid with only a central point active, random walkers are added and move until they stick to an active grid point, resulting in an interesting shape.

 ## Installation

-Installing is easy

 cd to a directory of your choosing, then